Want To Compare The Best Express, Air Freight, Sea Freight, Rail Freight & Trucking Rates So As To Have Better Control On Cost?

 • Accepting cargo from transportation intermediaries that lacked proper documentation or surety

 These enforcement actions demonstrate the FMC's commitment to maintaining a fair and competitive environment in the ocean shipping industry.
-By holding companies accountable for their actions, the FMC helps ensure that all participants adhere to established rules and regulations, ultimately benefiting the entire ecosystem.

 The Role of Digital Logistics Platforms in Navigating FMC Regulations